tadiwarodgers/e-portfolio/README.md

 **Action**: I practiced formal email writing, presentation delivery, and interpersonal communication during collaborative sessions.
 I paid close attention to tone, grammar, and confidence in delivery.

-**Result**: I improved my confidence in communicating clearly and respectfully in professional settings.
-I also learned to tailor my communication style to different audiences, which has strengthened my teamwork and leadership skills.
+**Result**: Improved my confidence in communicating clearly also learned to tailor my communication style to different audiences, which has strengthened my teamwork and leadership skills.

 ---

 ## 💼 Interview Skills